4th full weekend of September

 • Fustian

-• All fires must be contained and roped off to keep the public from harm.
+• All fires must be contained and roped off to keep the public from being harmed.

 • No open flames are allowed under a covering of any kind!